Mart1n4s/E-Shop/README.md

-E-Shop which is done with JavaFx, Lombok and MySQl Connector libraries using XAMPP.
+E-Shop which is done with JavaFx, Lombok and MySQL Connector libraries using XAMPP server.

 Main window where customers and managers can login:

 ![login](https://github.com/Mart1n4s/E-Shop/assets/131029601/e4cbbfd9-f58d-4bbb-8d45-fd10361df3bb)

 Activities for customers are:
-Buy products, leave a review on the product, reply to comments, track orders, ask a question about order and check order history
+buy products, leave a review on the product, reply to comments, track orders, ask a question about order and track order history.

 ![main](https://github.com/Mart1n4s/E-Shop/assets/131029601/02544475-ec46-4ef9-9461-4eae897393e9)